ClassOrg-Data-Sci-2024/Future-Tense-Construction-L2English/final_report.md

 For the models used, the number of the course will be treated as a real number value, minus 2: 2 \> 0, 3 \> 1, etc. This allows for a mixed effects model to be used, and then the coefficient of the level can be thought of as corresponding changes due to one increase in level. s

-The tokens were found by searching for `will` and a modal (`MD` tag) and a `going` token followed by a `to` token, followed withing two tokens by a verb (to allow for modifiers.)
+The tokens were found by searching for `will` lemma (this includes `'ll` and `wo` as in `wo'nt') and a modal (`MD` tag) and a `going` token followed by a `to` token, followed within two tokens by a verb (to allow for modifiers.)
 Note that there are only 28 occurrences of `shall` in the entire corpus, and following previous research (Bardovi-Harlig, 2005), was not included in the analysis.
 Each occurrence of a `will` or `going to` construction was treated as an individual observation.
-Then, considering each student as a 'group' whose members are the tokens of future construction, a mixed effects model was fit.
-This method selection is in accordance with research on language variation and change, which suggests that meaningful insights are contained in random intercepts of random effects models (Drager & Hay 2012).
+Then, considering each student as a 'group' whose members are _that student's_ tokens of future construction, a mixed effects model was fit.
+This method selection is in accordance with research on language variation and change, which suggests that meaningful insights are contained in random intercepts of random effects models (Drager & Hay, 2012).

-Students who took more than one set of proficiency (3%) exams were excluded from the main analysis, and had a separate longitudinal analysis conducted on their data points.
+Students who took more than one set of proficiency (3%) exams were excluded from the main analysis, and had a separate qualitative longitudinal analysis conducted on their data points.

 ## Results